-What if you could shuffle data up and down your storage chain without lifting a finger or paying through the n
+What if you could shuffle data up and down your storage chain without lifting a finger or paying through the nose?

 Data classification -- the holy grail of storage -- has claimed its share of victims.
 Sorting data according to type and matching it to the appropriate tier of storage sounds like a prudent approach, but making it happen costs time and labor.
 It's hard to find tools to handle the many types of data that are stored; hard to ensure those tools support your platform and hard to actually make those tools work across data centers, or even within one location.